 - Spondylolisthesis – slippage of one vertebra over another, either because of traumatic injury or degeneration

 The symptoms associated with sciatica, including debilitating hip pain, typically can be managed using pain medication, exercise, stretching, and other conservative treatment methods.
 However, if chronic hip nerve pain persists after several weeks of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn about the many benefits of a minimally invasive, outpatient procedure performed using?advanced endoscopic technology.
+If so, contact Laser Spine Institute to learn about the many benefits of a minimally invasive, outpatient procedure performed using advanced technology.
 Our orthopedic specialists have helped tens of thousands of patients find relief from neck and back pain.